 The holidays are a time of indulgence but they can also be a time of reflection and self-care where intentions are set to lay the foundation for a vibrant and dynamic new year.
 After too many weeks of rich food, imbibing, and late nights, there’s nothing better than dialing back the debauchery in order to keep that promise you made to yourself to make the year ahead an epic one.

-Whether you’ve decided to party into the wee hours as the clock ticks down to 2018 or plan to duck out early for a good night’s sleep, marking the new year with a healthy lunch is a way to restore balance following an indulgent month, reminding your mind, spirit, and body that it actually likes healthy eating, calm moments, and libations that don’t include alcohol.
+Whether you’ve decided to party into the wee hours as the clock ticks down to 2020 or plan to duck out early for a good night’s sleep, marking the new year with a healthy brunch or lunch is a way to restore balance following an indulgent month, reminding your mind, spirit, and body that it actually likes healthy eating, calm moments, and libations that don’t include alcohol.

 Here’s a plan to help you execute a spa lunch that’s as restorative as it is healthful.

 Keep your color palette light and energizing, and prepare a music playlist that includes songs that are easy to listen to but also lively enough to keep the energy level up.
 Clean and prepare your service ware and linens the evening before the event.
 If you’re using cloth napkins, roll them up and tie them with a decorative ribbon along with a flower, eucalyptus sprig, or tiny pine bough.